 Certain insurance policies are mandatory in Canada.
 Sometimes it can be financially unfeasible to comply with established terms as time goes on, especially given the current situation the world is facing, but you don’t have to face this alone.
 If your current provider cancels your policy due to your inability to pay, our team at MLS Insurance can immediately step in and help to rectify any complications.
 We will attempt to remedy the situation and, if necessary, arrange for a new insurance policy within your budget.

 Do I Still Have to Pay if the Insurer Cancels My Policy?

 Yes.
 Even if they cancel your policy, you will still need to pay for what you owe.
 If you ignore the requests and they respect the agreed-on terms and conditions of your policy, the insurance company will send your file to collections.
 This can significantly damage your credit rating.

 If you change your car ownership or replace your vehicle with a new one, you are required by law to tell your auto insurer.
 While this could affect your insurance rate, if you fail to do so within the grace period of 15 days, you risk not being covered in the event of an accident.
 Most other types of insurance, such as homeowner’s insurance, will also have a grace period to ensure you can bring your payments up to date.
 Regardless, it’s always wise to review your contracts’ terms and conditions to understand what the grace period is for each of your policies.

 Our team at MLS Insurance is here for you, every step of the way, when it comes to your insurance policy.
 This includes grace periods, and we’re happy to address any questions or concerns regarding your contracts.
 To learn more, reach out to us today.
-Alternatively, file a claim online with us for assistance from our insurance experts.
+Alternatively, file a claim online with us for assistance from our insurance broker in the Ottawa region.